home-assistant/home-assistant.io/source/_integrations/config.markdown

 ### Areas

-This section enables you to organize entities to physical areas of your home.
+This section enables you to organize devices to physical areas of your home.
+This does not work on entities.

 ### Automation